What would you like to know about Bard College?Here we've gathered our most frequently asked questions from prospective parents.

 Are parents welcome to visit and are students permitted to have overnight guests?

-When it is safe to do so, students may invite family members to come to campus whenever they wish.
 Students are allowed to have overnight guests on campus as long as they have discussed it with their roommate(s).
 All guests need to be registered with the Safety and Security Office.
 Once registered, guests will receive a guest pass for the entirety of their stay.
 Advance notice is not necessary; simply bring your guest and their ID to the Security Office.

 What security services are available at the College?